IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 ### Output of `flood`:

-The `flood` function modifies `flooded_list` in place.
-You are to add the new flooded tiles to the `flooded_list`.
+The `flood` function modifies `flooded_list` by adding the newly flooded tiles.
-You are not responsible for changing the color of any tiles.
+Please note that you are not responsible for changing the color of any tiles.

 **[Definition 1]** We say that a tile _neighbors_ another tile if it is directly above, below, left, or right, that is, sharing a side with the other one.